 #8 – Collect Security Deposit and Rent

 Next, you want to collect the security deposit and rent from your tenant.
-You can do this the old fashion way, or you can use Cozy.co to collect the security deposit, fees, and rent payments.
-It is easy to set up all the required payments through Cozy.co, and your tenant can pay directly from their bank account or using a credit card.
+You can do this the old fashion way, or you can use Apartments.com to collect the security deposit, fees, and rent payments.
+It is easy to set up all the required payments through Apartments.com, and your tenant can pay directly from their bank account or using a credit card.

 #9 – Proof of Renters Insurance

-.
-Your tenant can send you the proof of insurance through email, or you can use Cozy.co to make sure your tenant has a valid insurance policy in place.
+It is crucial for your tenant to have renters insurance.
+Your tenant can send you the proof of insurance through email, or you can use Apartments.com to make sure your tenant has a valid insurance policy in place.

 Pro Tip: Remind your tenant that your insurance does not protect their belongings or liability damages.
 They need renters insurance!